-Study Hall/Extended Day is a service to families requiring supervision for their children.
+Study Hall/Extended Day is a service to families requiring after school supervision for their children.
 During this program, students can have a snack (that they bring), do homework, and engage in quiet relaxation/play with other children.
 Study Hall is available until 6:00 p.m.
 Monday - Thursday and 3:00 p.m. on Fridays.
 Extended Day dismissal times are per contracted hours until 4:00 p.m., 5:00 p.m., or 6:00 p.m. and 3:00 p.m. on Fridays.
 For occasional days as needed in Study Hall/Extended Day, per diem rates apply.
+Please contact Karen Snow at Business@StriarHebrew.org for more information.